 Heartbeat

-Note: Long connection applications must have a heartbeat, otherwise the connection may be forcibly disconnected by routing nodes due to long periods of inactivity.
+Note: Long connection applications must implement heartbeats; otherwise, the connection may be forcibly dropped by routing nodes due to long periods of inactivity.

-The client sends periodic data to the server to prevent the connection from being closed by certain firewall nodes due to lack of communication for a long time.
+1. The client periodically sends data to the server to prevent the connection from being closed by some nodes' firewalls due to prolonged inactivity.

 Recommended heartbeat interval:

-It is recommended that the client sends a heartbeat interval of less than 60 seconds, such as 55 seconds.
+It is suggested that the client sends heartbeats at intervals of less than 60 seconds, for example, every 55 seconds.

 Heartbeat Example